 "Ozempic face" is a term that has rapidly entered public conversation.
 People are searching for "What is Ozempic face?" and "Is Ozempic causing my face to age?" after noticing facial changes during weight loss.

 The term suggests that a medication is directly damaging the face or accelerating ageing.
 The facial changes being described are not new, similar patterns have been observed historically during rapid or significant weight loss from dieting, bariatric surgery, illness, or other metabolic changes.
 What is new is the name.
+A 2026 clinical review described the visible effects of GLP-1 weight-loss drugs as primarily a function of fat-volume loss and skin laxity, not a drug-specific damage mechanism (Barışkan et al., 2026).

 The misunderstanding arises from attribution.
 When a visible change follows a specific event, it's natural to assume that event caused the change.